Skip to Main Content

 Were You Injured at a Stadium Event in Las Vegas?

 You need the best legal representation.
-At Ladah Law Firm, PLLC, our Nevada personal injury lawyers have extensive experience handling the full range of premises liability claims.
+At the Ladah law firm, our Nevada personal injury lawyers have extensive experience handling the full range of premises liability claims.
 If you were hurt at a stadium or during any other type of similar event, we can help.
 Our legal team will help you hold negligent parties accountable.

 For a free, fully confidential legal consultation, please call us today at 702-252-0055.
 With an office in Las Vegas, we represent injured victims in Clark County and throughout Southern Nevada, including in Enterprise, Paradise, Henderson, North Las Vegas, Summerlin South, and Spring Valley.